 Best cities to work in Serbia for foreigners and expats

 If you feel like you’re missing out on one of Europe’s next big expat spots, we are here to fill you in and help you learn the ropes about life and work in Serbia.
-We’re happy to help you discover all the available jobs, salaries, work permits and visas this country has to offer!
+We’re happy to help you discover the kinds of jobs foreigners pursue in Serbia, what the local salary landscape looks like, and the current visa, temporary residence, and unified residence-and-work permit options that may apply.

 If you’re coming from the USA, Canada or other western countries, there are certain things to be prepared for if you want to do business in, or work from Serbia.
 Some corners of the job market in which foreigners and expats can work within Serbia are: